Alternate nostril breathing, well-being breathing.

 - Release the right thumb and exhale through the left nostril.

-Repeat 5-10 times (or more if you feel the urge or need).
-You can practice in the morning and/or evening or at any other time of the day when you feel your mind racing.
+Repeat 5 to 10 times (or more if you feel the need or desire).
+You can practice in the morning and/or evening, or at any other time of day when you feel your mind racing.

-Alternate Nostril Breathing Counted.
-Once you have mastered the alternate nostril breathing technique you can go a little further and count your breathing time.
+Alternate Nostril Breathing Counting.
+Once you've mastered the alternate nostril breathing technique, you can take it a step further and count your breathing time.

 The idea is to mentally count the length of time it takes to inhale and exhale for the same length of time.
-If your inhale lasts the length of time it takes to count to 5 then you exhale for the length of time it takes to count to 5.
+If your inhale lasts as long as it takes to count to 5, then you exhale for the length of time it takes to count to 5.

 To go further:

-- It is possible to change the ratio of inspiration to expiration, for example by doubling the expiration time.
-If you inhale for 5 then exhale for 10.
+- It is possible to change the inhalation/exhalation ratio, for example by doubling the exhalation time.
+If you inhale for 5, then exhale for 10.

 It's up to you to try!